-- This model treats a document as the source code program which produces graphics - Arose from the desire to produce printed documents using computers (which were still limited to text only displays). - Typed by hand or (later) generated by a GUI program - PostScript largely supersceded by PDF on the desktop but still used by printers5 - TEX- Predates PostScript!
-LATEX is being used to create this very document and until now I didn't even have it here! - I don't really want to go down the path of investigating the billion steps involved in getting LATEXinto an actually viewable format - There are interpreters (usually WYSIWYG editors) for LATEX though - Maybe if L^ATEXwere more popular there would be desktop viewers that converted L^ATEXdirectly into graphics - Potential for dynamic content, interactivity; dynamic PostScript, enhanced Postscript - Scientific Computing Mathematica, Matlab, IPython Notebook The document and the code that produces it are stored together - Problems with security Turing complete, can be exploited easily
+• Arose from the desire to produce printed documents using computers (which were still limited to text only displays).

+- Typed by hand or (later) generated by a GUI program - PostScript largely supersceded by PDF on the desktop but still used by printers5 - TEX- Predates PostScript!
+LATEX is being used to create this very document and until now I didn't even have it here! - I don't really want to go down the path of investigating the billion steps involved in getting LATEXinto an actually viewable format - There are interpreters (usually WYSIWYG editors) for LATEX though - Maybe if LATEXwere more popular there would be desktop viewers that converted LATEXdirectly into graphics - Potential for dynamic content, interactivity; dynamic PostScript, enhanced Postscript - Scientific Computing Mathematica, Matlab, IPython Notebook The document and the code that produces it are stored together - Problems with security Turing complete, can be exploited easily

-2.3.2 Crippled Interpreted Model
+3.3.2 Crippled Interpreted Model